Ddystopia/abakus/README.md

 ## Run

 To run it, you must enter this command.
-This comes in at runtime to print results.
-We could print them out with a compilation error, so it's not even output the binary code, but that's a sign of schizophrenia.
+This enters runtime to print results.
+We could print them out with a compilation error, so it doesn't even outputs the binary code, but that is a clear sign of schizophrenia.

 ```bash
 cargo -q run